CamileM/MongoCookbookStarterCode/README.md

-# MongoDB Cookbook
+# MongoDB Cookbook 'mongo'

-Description:
+DESCRIPTION:

-This cookbook installs mongodb from source.
-It creates its own package and then installs it.
-The recipe also creates the config files and the service files with dynamic input of variables.
+- This repo will include the details on using the MongoDB.
+This cookbook is set to install MongoDB from its source, as it creates its own package and then installs it.

+## What is Chef?

+- Chef is an Configuration Management Tool, chef allows files on the machine to be configured, and it ensures that the machine is responding correctly and accordingly.

+## How to use Cookbook?
+To use the coookbook you need to make sure that

 ## Installs

-- Monngodb
+- MonngoDB

-## Options and variables
+## Options and Variables

 Changes are made in the 'attributes' file
 - Changing the port: